-Mediation Attorney Serving Alabama in Guntersville, Arab, and Huntsville
+Mediation Attorney Serving Alabama in Guntersville, Huntsville, and Arab

 If you have a serious family matter that you need to face, but you have been dreading a confrontation or don’t even know the proper way to approach the subject with your spouse, partner or family member, consider mediation as a way to address those issues and get them resolved without the anger, stress or animosity which can develop from either avoiding the problem or trying to deal with it through litigation or some other adversarial process.